 In many of the cases I investigate as a video forensic expert, there could have better outcomes.
 If more thought was put into CCTV surveillance camera placement locations, more CCTV video would be useful in litigation.
 Here are a few things to keep in mind when deciding where to place cameras in your business or home.

-Do not mount CCTV cameras pointing toward light – mount cameras with the light source (daylight or interior lighting) behind the camera.
+Do not mount CCTV cameras pointing toward the light-mount cameras with the light source (daylight or interior lighting) behind the camera.
 Light in front of the camera will cause the subjects that you want to see to be dark.

 Set your frame rate to at least 12 or 15 images per second (also known and frames per second).
-It is better to have higher quality surveillance footage with more frames per second that is useable when a crime is committed than low quality footage with less frames per second missing part of the crime committed.?
+It is better to have higher quality surveillance footage with more frames per second that is useable when a crime is committed than low-quality footage with fewer frames per second missing part of the crime committed.
 The video below will help you better understand this point:

 If a crime is ever committed and caught on your CCTV system, do not delete the original video recording from your DVR.
 Rather, export the portion of your recording that shows the crime in as high a digital video resolution as possible.
 720 X 480 is very good.
 Anything lower will be hard to work with forensically.